|

 Big difference there.
 If you want in their movie OR if they want you in the movie.
 Which do you think pays better?

-If a Producer/Director decides he wants you in the movie initial budgets are thrown out the window, the Producer/Director will have what he wants if the price is within reason.
+If a Producer/Director decides he wants you in the movie initial budgets could be thrown out the window, the Producer/Director will have what he wants if the price is within reason.

 If the Producer/Director does not decide he needs you then you are just another replacable commodity, another Actor out of thousands, which is not a good position to be in.